sydneyani/cis2348-sydney-ani/Homework4/README.txt

 #12-7 - Heart Rate Calculator

 This code is a simple heart rate calculator based on age.
 It determines the fat-burning heart rate for a person with a given age.
-Here's what each part does
 Additionally, it prints a message indicating that the heart rate calculation couldn't be performed.
-With this code you can calculate the fat-burning heart rate and receive friendly feedback if they provide an invalid age.
+With this code you can calculate the fat-burning heart rate and receive friendly feedback if you provide an invalid age.

 #12-9 - Age Incrementer